 The cuticles are partially open.
 Not as wide as the high porosity hair and neither tightly closed like low porosity hair.
 Such hair is most easily moisturized and retain moisture without much effort.

 Normal porosity hair is dream porosity of all curly and wavy haired people!!
 However with right care and moisturizing method and products, you can surely make your hair porosity work for you!!
-I will write another post on that.

 How to determine Hair Porosity?